MyPureCloud/user-provisioning-scripts-js/docs/module1_authentication.md

         "tokenExpiryTimeString": "Sat, 19 Sep 2020 18:04:19 GMT"
 }
 ```

-**NOTE TO REVIEW**: WHAT FORMAT IS tokenExpiryTime in (seconds, milliseconds, the value does not convert to anything meaningful.
-Wonder if we are dealing with an integer overflow issues)

 At this point, the user-provisioning script is now authenticated and can begin the process of creating users.